jsmithnh09/file-hash/README.md

 file handlers on abnormal termination.

 Additionally, there's a `uuidgen` executable that can be used for generating version 4 [Universal Unique Identifiers](https://en.wikipedia.org/wiki/Universally_unique_identifier).
-Visual Studio and MinGW work with CMake, Linux and Apple still need to be tested.
+Visual Studio works with CMake, Linux and Apple still need to be tested.

 ## Testing
 To run MATLAB tests, the `test_filehash.m` class can be used as a test case alongside the `file_hash.py`